hpe-dev-incubator/hpe-dev-portal/content/blog/create-a-cold-tiered-volume-and-use-hpe-ezmeral-data-fabric-object-store-as-remote-target.md

 * URL: The host where the S3server of the remote HPE Ezmeral Data Fabric cluster is located, and the port number is the default port 9000 of the S3server.
 * Bucket: The Bucket created for IAM User in previous steps.
-* Access Key and Secret Key: The keys of the IAM User created in the previous step.
+* Access key and secret key: The keys of the IAM User created in the previous step.

 ### Configure the CA certificate of the remote Object Store for the MAST Gateway of the local cluster